pjakiela/ECON204/readings.md

 # Required Readings

+_Reading comprehension questions are posted on gradescope and must be submitted before each class meeting._

 ### February 9: What Is Poverty?

 - [Our World in Data: The history of the end of poverty has just begun](https://ourworldindata.org/history-of-poverty-has-just-begun)